International – FAQ

 Where can I see MITT program listing?

 MITT offers more than 25 post-secondary and post-graduate certificate and diploma programs to learners looking to start or continue their career training or education.
 Our strong industry relationships enable us to develop programs that teach in-demand skills, including work practicum placements, and position our students for successful employment upon graduation.
-Programs offered can be found here or you can visit here for more information.
+Programs offered can be found here.

 Where can I see available programs?